January Japan Sale On NowBook Now & Save

 Meals: B,L

-This morning we get up early to savour the views and atmosphere of the mystical morning light over Machu Picchu.
-We are treated to a unique second visit to Machu Picchu including another guided tour (conducted by a local guide) visiting the sites that you may have missed yesterday in this colossal sanctuary.
-In the afternoon or early evening we depart from Machu Picchu for the train ride back to Cusco.
-Overnight: Hotel Abbitare or similar.
-NB - depending on train schedules, we may arrive into Cusco very late at night.
+Return early to Machu Picchu for a guided visit, allowing a deeper appreciation of the citadel’s layout and history.
+Explore additional areas not seen the previous day, with time to absorb the atmosphere at a gentler pace.
+Travel by scenic train back to Cusco in the afternoon or evening.
+Accommodation: Hotel Abittare or similar NB - depending on train schedules, we may arrive into Cusco very late at night. *Important: To ensure the protection and conservation of the Inca citadel of Machu Picchu and enhance the visitor experience, several restrictions and regulations are in place.
+Visitors are limited to a maximum of four hours within the site to reduce congestion and preserve the ruins, and admission is not permitted after 4pm.
+Additionally, all visitors must be accompanied by a guide.
 OPTIONAL HUAYNA PICCHU CLIMB OR MACHU PICCHU MOUNTAIN CLIMB - For the adventurous, you can purchase a permit for either the Huayna Picchu or Machu Picchu Mountain climb (please enquire for costs).
 Choosing this option means forgoing the guided tour of Machu Picchu, which is non-refundable and non-transferable.
 Huayna Picchu, with its narrow trails, reaches an elevation of 2,963m, while Machu Picchu Mountain, with a wider path, peaks at 3,082m.
 Both climbs are steep, slippery, exposed, and involve vertiginous drops, requiring a minimum of 3 hours return.
 Note that these climbs are not guided.
 Permits are non-refundable and non-transferable, and a waiver form must be signed before purchase.
 Both permits are limited and sell out quickly, so please contact us if interested.

 Meals: B,L